gkaissis/Newcomers/README.md

 ## Getting started

 - We use GitHub for VC.
 Please make __absolutely__ sure that no personally identifiable data is __ever__ uploaded to GitHub.
+- There is also an LRZ Gitlab which we don't use much, but you should have an account for to use and some collaborators use.
 - We use Slack for collaboration.
 Please ask for an invite on your first day.

 ---

 ## Python Styleguide